salty-max/twatter/README.md

 # Twatter

-A Twitter clone in Rust
+A cheap Twitter clone, in Rust

 ## Features